dhansonTechtonic/database-mongoDB-express-axios-phase/README.md

-# database-read-it-phase
+# database-mongoDB-express-axios-phase
 ## Overview
-- The point of this exercise is to help students be able to read and understand code as well as explain in either a written or oral way what is happening in code.
-This will increase students' overall comprehension of code and will give them practice since they will be knee deep in new code bases once they hit the floor.
+- The point of this exercise is to help students to be able to set up an application from the ground up using Node.js, express, mongoDB, axios, and mongoose.
+It is important to know how to do this so students can apply their knowledge to their projects on the floor.

 ## Instructions
 1. Open up the index.html file by right clicking on it in VS Code and selecting *Open with Live Server*.
 If this option does not pop up please ask an instructor for assistance.